measurement-kit/engine/DESIGN.md

 don't have any plans on deprecating it).

 This strategy is sound because the two implementations can cohexist side by side in OONI apps for quite some time.
-At the beinning, OONI will use the Go code for Psiphon, and the C++ code for all the other functionality.
+At the beginning, OONI will use the Go code for Psiphon, and the C++ code for all the other functionality.
 The apps will be more bloated, but—as mentioned above—we want to run Psiphon tests, so we cannot avoid that.
 This is